The best advice I was ever offered – from the best pilot I ever flew with

 Of course, long retired now, Captain Geoff Lushey remains, to this day, the single best pilot and finest airman with whom I ever had the privilege and pleasure to fly.
 There were many other inspirational pilots, of course, but he was the stand-out.

-It is no overstatement to say that I owe him my career and I am grateful to have had, still, the opportunity to say so : and for Geoff to have been able to read my version of these events!
+It is no overstatement to say that I owe him my career and I am grateful to have had still, all these years later, the opportunity to say so: and for Geoff to have been able to read and endorse my version of these events!

 Would you care to experience that unsurpassed sense of accomplishment, derived from executing consistently beautiful landings, more often?

 Read what pilots of all levels of experience have to say about the Jacobson Flare technique and the App, on our Testimonials page.

 Then download the COMPLETE Jacobson Flare app – for iOS or Android.
 You’re already possibly paying $300+/hour to hire an airplane: You’ll recover the cost of the app, in just ONE LESS-NEEDED CIRCUIT.